tigrouind/WL1-Editor/README.md

 #### Copy / paste

-It's a very powerful feature.
+It's a powerful feature.
 Here is an overview of possibilities:
 - Copy a block of tiles from one place to another.
 - Fill / erase a given block with single tile
 - Repeat a pattern